periva101/-Android-Architect-PaperKit/README.md

 # Good news
 - kmm support 100% code sharing android/ios for business logic
-- Compose reach android/desktop/web , soon we will have another flutter wrriten in kotlin
+- Compose now works on android/desktop/web , soon we will have another flutter wrriten in kotlin with native way

 ## Architecture Patterns
     MVC : leave the interview because this company retarded